 Here are some of the things we did over a long weekend.

 1. Duomo – Santa Maria del Fiore

 Seen from the skyline and throughout many parts of the city, it’s hard to miss this beautiful and imposing church.
 The Duomo in Florence is the 4th largest cathedral in the world behind St. Peter’s in Rome, St. Paul’s in London, and the Duomo in Milan.

 One of the most recommended must-do’s we were told was to climb the stairs to Piazzale Michelangelo.
 Everyone told us the views at the top were well worth the short hike up.
 Once we climbed to the top we understood the hype.

 The Old town area in Florence is quite large.
 You could spend half a day walking the narrow winding streets.
 Stop at a local cafe, visit some shops, or just meander around taking photos.

 4. Visit a Museum

 We were told to book ahead because the lines would be really long to get tickets.
 We quickly discovered that wasn’t the case.
 There was actually no line and we walked right up to get our tickets.
-It was a Sunday in November so that might have to do with the ease of entrance.
+It was a Sunday in November so that might have played a part with the ease of entrance.

 The museum was huge and the building itself was very impressive.
 We were there for about 2-3 hours.
-You could spend as little as an hour or over 5 hours depending on your interest in paintings and (some) sculptures.
+You could spend as little as an hour or over 5 hours depending on your interest in art.